oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2-offline/README.md

 ```bash
 oci raw-request --http-method POST --target-uri https://modeldeployment.eu-frankfurt-1.oci.customer-oci.com/ocid1.datasciencemodeldeployment.oc1.eu-frankfurt-1.amaaaaaan/predict --request-body '{"inputs":"Write a python program to randomly select item from a predefined list?","parameters":{"max_new_tokens":200}}' --auth resource_principal
 ```

+## Deploy with vLLM
+Container creation process is going to be same as TGI.
+All associated files are present in vllm directory.
+Once the container is pushed on OCIR, follow below steps:

+* to deploy the model now in the console, go to back your [OCI Data Science Project](https://cloud.oracle.com/data-science/project)
+  * select the project you created earlier and than select `Model Deployment`
+  * click on `Create model deployment`
+  * models downloaded from model catalog, will be mounted and made avilable to the model server container at location: /opt/ds/model/deployed_model as part of Model Deploy BYOC contract.
+So under `Default configuration` set following custom environment variables
+    * for `7b llama2` model, use the following environment variables
+      * default values in docker file are sufficient to handle the model deployment with tensor parallelism as 1
+    * for `13b llama2` model, use the custom environment variable to override the default tensor parallelism as 2, to shard the model on 2 GPU cards.
+      * set custom environment variable key `TENSOR_PARALLELISM` with value `2`
+    * Since in api server file, we have already changed the prediction endpoint to /predict, we don't need any other overrides.
+    * under `Models` click on the `Select` button and select the Model Catalog entry we created earlier
+    * under `Compute` and then `Specialty and previous generation` select the `VM.GPU.A10.2` instance
+    * under `Networking` leave the Default option
+    * under `Logging` select the Log Group where you've created your predict and access log and select those correspondingly
+    * click on `Show advanced options` at the bottom
+    * select the checkbox `Use a custom container image`
+    * select the OCIR repository and image we pushed earlier
+    * No need to change port, as default port is mentioned 8080.
+But is is available as ENV variable in Dockerfile, so feel free to change as needed.
+    * leave CMD and Entrypoint blank
+    * click on `Create` button to create the model deployment

+* once the model is deployed and shown as `Active` you can execute inference against it.

 ## Deploying using ADS